 How’s your relationship been with your shower this past year?
 Inconstant we imagine, because if no-one is going to see you, let alone smell you, then... really?
 You are trying to minimise your carbon footprint, after all.
 Sure you’d have one to rinse salty sweat, post workout, or salty tears, post weep, but it’s not a practice that’s as ingrained as it should be right now.
 This week, the UK is starting to stir, and by summer, well… you’re going to need to shower much, much more.
 The near-constant carousing between brunch, BBQs, dinners and dancing.
 And then there’s work.
 WORK!
 Having to be somewhere other than the kitchen table, before 9am.
 Showers, with their Germanic efficiency, are the only thing for it.

 A short, sharp blast can have the same effect as a cup of coffee, or a shot of tequila, and that’s without having to turn the temperature to single digits.
 Cold showers might increase circulation and reduce stress, but hot showers have also been found to reduce anxiety and increase levels of oxytocin – also known as the love hormone.
 Think about how happy you are when you shower in hotels.
 The feeling can hardly be beaten; you practically levitate.
 There may be encaustic tiles and a rainforest head that’s more powerful than a pressure hose, but it’s also the products.
 Their packaging!
 Their smell!
-The way they make you look – and feel – squeaky clean!
-And make your skin as soft as silk!
+The way they make you skin squeaky clean!
 A proper dose of dopamine.
 And you don’t have to spend a fortune.
-There’s a happy medium: something with a price tag you don’t balk at, that enhances your every day.
+There’s a happy medium: something with a price tag you don’t balk at, but that enhances your everyday.

-This may take its scent cues from Japan's native Hinoki tree, but it feels like it might belong to someone who lives in a Manhattan loft, orders expensive noodles in boxes with thin metal handles, and, thanks to sunflower and sesame oil and rosemary, has wondrously soft and supple skin.
+This may take its scent cues from Japan's native Hinoki tree, but it feels like it might belong to someone who lives in a Manhattan loft, orders expensive noodles in boxes, and, thanks to sunflower and sesame oil, and rosemary, has wondrously soft and supple skin.

 You’ve just dug your finger into the skin of a lemon and a micro jet of juice spurts out and tickles your nose.
 That’s how using this feels, which is ideal when your alarm goes off two hours earlier than it has done for a year.
 Like liquid sunlight, woah, chefs kiss.

 For those who really are trying to reduce their carbon footprint, this no-plastic bar is designed to fit snug in your hand.
 No slip and slide, here.
-Filled with lots of biodegradable bamboo powder (it’s as satisfying to use as it sounds...), it gets rid of dullness, dryness and the like.
-Lots of oils to restore moisture too.
+Filled with biodegradable bamboo powder (it’s as satisfying to use as it sounds...), it gets rid of dullness, dryness and the like.
+Lots of oils to restore moisture, too.

 Instantly transportive, this will help while holidays remain off the cards, whether you’d planned to go to Rio or not.
 Side note: if you haven’t tried this brand’s Bum Bum cream, then you haven’t lived.
 Additional side note: definitely consider Rio.